 Applied Electrical Technology Associate Degree

 You can prepare yourself for a career as a field or bench technician with an associate's degree in applied electrical technology.
-You can receive training in the installation, maintenance and repair of residential, commercial and industrial electrical systems.
-Learn more about these degree programs, what topics you'll cover and what the job market looks like for this field.
-Schools offering Computer & Electronics Engineering Technology degrees can also be found in these popular choices.
+You can receive training in the installation, maintenance, and repair of residential, commercial, and industrial electrical systems.
+Learn more about these degree programs, what topics you'll cover, and what the job market looks like for this field.
+Schools offering Electrical Engineering degrees can also be found in these popular choices.

 Do I Need an Associate's Degree in Applied Electrical Technology?

 The U.S. Bureau of Labor Statistics (BLS) states that if you hold a high school diploma, you might qualify for an entry-level position, working with an experienced electrical technician (www.bls.gov); however, the BLS also states that electrical systems can be quite complex.
 For this reason, you stand a better chance of being hired if you've received formal training and hold an associate's degree.
 The BLS mentions that you may be able to earn an associate's degree in electrical technology through a community college or technical school.

 |Distance Learning||Some general education coursework may be offered online, but most programs need to be completed in-person|

 |Common Courses||Residential and commercial electrical systems, electrical theory|

 |Job Outlook (2014-2024)*||4% projected decrease in employment for electrical and electronics installers and repairers|